adamedx/autographps/ROADMAP.md

 * Add-GraphItemReference
 * Fix qualified / vs. unqualified names in metadata classes
 * Fix parameter completion for multiple type classes
+* Fix gls of the result of gls to return the same thing, not the entityset

 ### Abandoned